Khasi people: Onomastics

-Traditional polities
+Traditional politics

 The traditional political structure of the Khasi community is democratic in nature.
 In the past, the Khasis consisted of independent native states called Syiemships, where male elders of various clans under the leadership of the Chief (called U Syiem) would congregate during Durbars or sessions and come to a decision regarding any dispute or problem that would arise in the Syiemship.
 At the village level, there exists a similar arrangement where all the residents of the village or town come together under the leadership of an elected Headman (called U Rangbah Shnong) to decide on matters pertaining to the locality.
 This system of village administration is much like the Panchayati Raj prevalent in most Indian States.
 There were around 25 independent native states on record which were annexed and acceded to the Indian Union.
 The Syiems of these native states (called Hima) were traditionally elected by the people or ruling clans of their respective domains.
 Famous among these Syiemships are Hima Mylliem, Hima Khyrim, Hima Nongkhlaw, amongst others.
 These Syiemships continue to exist and function till today under the purview of the Khasi Hills Autonomous District Council (KHADC), which draws its legal power and authority from the Sixth Schedule of the Constitution of India.